 The Leavenworth Ski Hill operated by the Leavenworth Sports Club keeps the snowshoe trails in the evergreen foothills of Tumwater Mountain open to fat bikers.
 Plus, a portion of their groomed Nordic trails is open to fat bikes each evening.
 Some of these routes are lighted while others require a headlamp or headlights.

-Farther south, the Spokane Area has a number of fat biking opportunities.
+Farther south, the Spokane area has a number of fat biking opportunities.
 Riverside State Park–Washington’s second-largest state park featuring ponderosa pines, basalt outcroppings, and the roaring Spokane River– has mixed-use winter trails that welcome fat bikers.

-See Also: Year-Round Fun in the Methow Valley
+Also See: Year-Round Fun in the Methow Valley

 Watch for Winter Birds